forcedotcom/b2b-commerce-on-lightning-quickstart/examples/checkout/framework/README.md

 ### Flow Naming

 Checkout flows are prefixed with the version of the software they are expected to work with.
-For example, if you see a flow labelled "(Summer 2020) Checkout Flow", the flow was designed and tested to work with the Summer 2020 release.
+For example, if you see a flow labelled "(Winter 2021) Checkout Flow", the flow was designed and tested to work with the Winter 2021 release.
 This naming structure is used primarily for convenience and transparency.
 Flows still work in future versions of the software, regardless of name.